anilmainali/Achievement/README.md

 Thanks Ruslan for giving me such a great opportunity by giving me a chance.I appreciate it!

+# With Friends at Siddhartha Vanasthali
 ![oldmemories](https://user-images.githubusercontent.com/10678180/35774098-8b29e074-092b-11e8-9a2a-f69e36412311.jpg)

+Can you find me in the picture?

 # Goethals Memorial School
 ![oldmemories_02](https://user-images.githubusercontent.com/10678180/35774102-92814678-092b-11e8-8b87-559a1c3a2b53.jpg)